FAIRplus/the-fair-cookbook/content/recipes/interoperability/selecting-ontologies.md

 :reading_time_minutes: 15
 :intended_audience: principal_investigator, data_manager, terminology_manager, data_scientist, ontologist
 :has_executable_code: nope
-:recipe_name: Which vocabulary to use?
+:recipe_name: Selecting terminologies and ontologies
 ````

 ## Main Objectives

-The main purpose of this recipe to provide guidances on how to select the most suitable semantic artefacts given a specific research context in general, and when it comes to IMI projects, their main themes, i.e. *risk assessment*, *clinical trial*, *drug discovery* or *fundamental research*.
+The main purpose of this recipe to provide guidances on how to select the most suitable semantic artefacts given a specific research context in general, and when it comes to life and biomedical sciences projects, their main themes, i.e. *risk assessment*, *clinical trial*, *drug discovery* or *fundamental research*.

 ## Graphical Overview